Southern Eggplant Casserole (Wyatt’s Cafeteria Copycat Recipe)

 How to make Southern eggplant casserole

-Meanwhile, dice the celery, green pepper and onion; set aside
+- Meanwhile, dice the celery, green pepper and onion; lightly beat eggs and set aside

-In a large skillet, add butter and on medium heat, sauté onions, bell pepper and celery for 5 minutes
+- In a large skillet sauté onions, bell pepper and celery for 5 minutes; set aside

-After the eggplant has soaked, pour the soaking water into a large stockpot or Dutch oven; add in the eggplant pieces and boil, uncovered, on medium to medium high heat until it's tender; (you might have to add a cup or two of water to the stockpot); once it's is fork tender, drain in a colander and place the pieces in a small mixing bowl; use a fork and mash it up; there will be excess water after mashing the eggplant, but don't worry about that
+- After the eggplant has rested in salt, brush off any excess salt and place in a pot of boiling water; cook uncovered on medium to medium high heat until it’s tender; once it’s is fork tender, drain in a colander and place the pieces in a small mixing bowl; use a fork and mash it up and drain any excess water.

-Add the mashed eggplant, beaten eggs, sauteed vegetables (with the melted butter), diced pimentos, Worcestershire sauce, shredded cheddar cheese and fresh ground black pepper to the large mixing bowl; combine well
+- Add the mashed eggplant, beaten eggs, sauteed vegetables (with the melted butter), diced pimentos, Worcestershire sauce, shredded cheddar cheese and fresh ground black pepper to the large mixing bowl of breadcrumbs/milk; combine well

 Southern Eggplant Casserole